animesh21/tracker/README.md

 ## How to use this app

-First intall ionic and cordova using following commands:

 ### Using CLI:

 Install ionic and cordova using npm(make sure you have npm and nodejs installed):